ibmverse/verse-developer/_tutorials/02-hook-before-send.md

 There is much more detailed documentation available [here](../developers), but it's not required to complete the tutorial.

-This is a follow on tutorial to [Your First Application for IBM Verse](../developers/#how-to-install)
+This is a follow on tutorial to [Your First Application for HCL Verse](../developers/#how-to-install)

 ---